TikhonovaKs/traveling/README.md

 * Responsive layout that displays correctly on all intermediate resolutions.
 * Semantic markup is used to improve accessibility.
 * Layout framework is implemented using Flex layout or Grid layout.
-* Fonts are included via @font-face for improved page loading.
 * Images have the 'alt' attribute set with a suitable value to enhance accessibility.